casper-network/docs-archive/dapp-dev-guide/tutorials/multi-sig/client.rst

   :alt: An image of the beginning of the keys-manager output.
 |

-You can match the rest of the output against the expected output described while exploring the client code in the next section.
+You can match the rest of the output against the expected output described in the next section while exploring the client code.

 Exploring the Client Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~